-The Campus Safety Department is

-located in the John J. Maloney Building in the Campus Safety Parking Lot, also known as the Upper Science lot.
+The Campus Safety Department is located in the John J. Maloney Building in the Campus Safety Parking Lot, also known as the Upper Science lot.
 The office provides 24-hour, seven-day-a-week services to the community that include security, fire safety, and parking.
-The department has a total of 22 staff members.
-There are 17 full-time staff members: one Bi-Co executive director, one Bi-Co associate director, one administrator, one security systems administrator, three patrol supervisors, seven patrol members, and three dispatchers.
+The department has a total of 23 staff members.
+There are 18 full-time staff members: one Bi-Co executive director, one Bi-Co associate director, one Bi-Co associate director for investigations, one campus safety and student support liaison, three patrol supervisors, seven patrol members, and three dispatchers.
 The Department also has a card access administrator who oversees access control.
 There are also five on-call and part-time officers/dispatchers.